Brown rice is a readily available, highly nutritious food that may help reduce the incidence of certain cancers.

-As one of the most widely consumed grains,1,2 rice is a staple food source for over half the world’s population.3,4 And if you wonder if you can use brown rice for dogs with cancer, the answer is yes.
+As one of the most widely consumed grains,1,2 rice is a staple food source for over half the world’s population.3,4 If you wonder if you can use brown rice for dogs with cancer, the answer is yes, you can.

-Brown rice can also be ‘sprouted’ or ‘germinated’ which further increases its nutritional value and bioactive compound content.5
+Brown rice can also be ‘sprouted’ or ‘germinated,’ increasing its nutritional value and bioactive compound content (but may not be helpful for dogs with existing cancer — see more below).5

 Brown rice is readily available at most grocery stores.